 - A minimum of two location scouts and/or production weekends scheduled and coordinated by the project’s producer and assistant director.

-- Accompanying focus lectures excerpted from Youth Program Director Robert Ndondo-Lay’s Foundation of Modern Filmmaking theory and practice course.
+- Accompanying focus lectures excerpted from Director of Engagement and Advancement Robert Ndondo-Lay’s Foundation of Modern Filmmaking theory and practice course.

 - Emphasis on collaborative learning, artistic expression, planning and preparation, interdepartmental communication, and creative problem solving.